SamuelSwartzberg/flashcardifying_text_temp/math.md

 flex-container:✫320px-Probability_density_function_of_Pareto_distribution.svg.png✫✫Pareto_principle.png✫

-The ⟮pareto distribution⟯ is a ⟮ (family of) probability distributions⟯ that applies to a large set of ⟮natural⟯ and ⟮social⟯ phenomena.
+The »⟮pareto distribution⟯« is a ⟮family of probability distributions⟯ that ⟮applies to⟯ ⟮a large set of natural and social phenomena⟯.
-A well-known ⟮s1;pareto distribution⟯ with ⟮a specific parameter⟯ reflects the idea that ⟮80% of outcomes are due to 20% of causes⟯, which has become known as ⟮the pareto principle⟯ (Aka ⟮the law of the vital few⟯, ⟮the principle of factor sparsity⟯).
+The ⟮＿pareto principle＿⟯ is a ⟮specific⟯ ⟮＿pareto distribution＿⟯.
+»⟮The pareto principle⟯« says that ⟮80% of the coutcomes are due to 20% of causes⟯.

 ### citation metrics

-#### coupling ＆ co-citation
+#### coupling

 flex-container:✫Visualization_of_co-citation_analysis_methods.png✫

-Bibliographic coupling measures how many of the same works two documents cite.
+»⟮Bibliographic coupling⟯« is about if ⟮two documents⟯ ⟮cite the same works⟯.
-If two documents cite at least one work in common, they are bibliographically coupled.
+Two documents are ⟮＿bibliographically coupled＿⟯ if ⟮they cite at least one work in common⟯.
-The bibliographic coupling strength/index will be 3 if they cite 3 works in common.
-Co-citation measures how frequently two documents are cited together by other documents.
+The »⟮bibliographic coupling strength/index⟯« is ⟮how many of the same works⟯ ⟮two documents cite⟯.

+#### co-citation

+»⟮Co-citation⟯« is about if ⟮two documents⟯ ⟮are cited together by⟯ ⟮other documents⟯.
-If at least one other document cites two documents in common these documents are said to be co-cited.
+Two documents are ⟮＿co-cited＿⟯ if ⟮at least one other document cites two documents in common⟯.
-The more co-citations two documents receive, the higher their co-citation strength/index (e.g. co-cited by 3 works → co-citation strength of 3).
-It is supposed to predict how semantically-related they are.
+The »⟮co-citation strength/index⟯« is ⟮how many other documents⟯ ⟮cite two documents together⟯.